Shreyansh-awasthi/Machine_Learning_Projects/User-Engagement-Prediction/README.md

 # User Engagement Prediction

 Production-style machine learning system that predicts user engagement probability from historical interaction data, designed as a reusable signal for ranking, personalization, and decision systems.
+In simple word , it is an end-to-end machine learning pipeline designed to predict, analyze, and catalog user interaction levels.
+This system processes high-volume behavioral telemetry to forecast active session durations, retention risks, and overall feature adoption rates.

 ---